lhintzsc/ansible_supercars_app/README.md

 This playbook has the following requirements:

+* VMs based on CentOS7 (you can collapse the deployment using 1 VM for all 3 ansible hosts)
-* 1-3 VMs based on CentOS with python 2.7 installed and a valid ssh pairing
+* Python 2.7 must be installed with valid ssh connection for ansible
 * appdynamics controller and licenses (e.g. https://www.appdynamics.com/free-trial/)
 * valid configurations files (hosts, ansible.cfg, vars.yml and vault.yml)